bikespace/bikespace-dashboard/README.md

 check.packages(packages)

 ```

+### PDF export

+The PDF export functionality of application requires a LaTeX distribution and PhantomJS to be installed.

+[MikTeX](https://miktex.org/) is our reccommended LaTeX distribution, while you can install PhantomJS through R by running ```r webshot::install_phantomjs() ```

 ## Launch

 Launch the application by running the ```runApp()``` command within the working directory where the application files are located.